WolfPack-2/resources/README.md

 # Resources

-A collection of resources crafted by and for the WolfPack 🐺
+A collection of resources crafted by and for the WolfPack{2} 🐺

 ## Directory